PhilippeDoucette/FCND-Controls-CPP/README.md

 The code could be modified to return velocity by simply remembering x,y,z from prior loop iterations and calculating dx, dy, dz and calculating velocities using dt.
 Like this: vel.x = (prior_x - x) * dt.

-In the function `LateralPositionControl`, I added `velCmd.x` and `velCmd.`y to the end of these lines...

 The trajectory used in Quad 2 contains `curTrajPoint` of datatype `TrajectoryPoint` defined as follows:
 ```c++
   TrajectoryPoint() :